Section A: Cardiopulmonary Resuscitation (CPR)

 - Comfort Measures Only/Allow Natural Death.
 The treatment plan is to maximize comfort through symptom management.
 Antibiotics may be used as a comfort measure.
 This should be ordered if a patient’s goal is to maximize comfort and avoid hospitalizations unless necessary to ensure comfort needs are met.

-- Limited Additional Interventions.
+- Limited Treatment.
 The treatment plan is to hospitalize if needed but to avoid mechanical ventilation and generally avoid ICU care.
 This should be ordered if a patient’s goal is to obtain treatments for reversible conditions or exacerbations of his/her underlying disease with the goal of restoring the patient to his/her current state of health.
 Examples include hospitalization for dehydration or for pneumonia.

 - Full Treatment.
 The treatment plan should include all life-sustaining treatments possible, including intubation, advanced airway intervention, mechanical ventilation, cardiodiversion, transfer to hospital and use of intensive care as indicated with no limitation of treatment.